 6. Children Have a Right to Chase Their Dreams.

 When I was a kid I was an amazing artist.
 I entered three art competitions, and won them all.
-I was the best artist at every school I attended.
+At the age of 8, I was the best artist at every school I attended.
 I was a million light years ahead of my peers in art and it was my destiny to be a Disney illustrator.

 That was all true, until a year into middle school.
 Then school got in the way.
 There were tests, homework and sports, and teachers punished me for doodling in class.